 In women, gonorrhea is a common cause of pelvic inflammatory disease (PID).
-About one million women each year in the United States develop PID.
-The symptoms may be quite mild or can be very severe and can include abdominal pain and fever.
+About one million women each year in the U.S. develop PID.
+The symptoms may be quite mild, but they can also be very severe and can include abdominal pain and fever.
 PID can lead to internal abscesses (pus-filled “pockets” that are hard to cure) and long-lasting, chronic pelvic pain.
 PID can damage the fallopian tubes enough to cause infertility or increase the risk of ectopic pregnancy.
 Ectopic pregnancy is a life-threatening condition in which a fertilized egg grows outside the uterus, usually in a fallopian tube.

 In men, gonorrhea can cause epididymitis, a painful condition of the ducts attached to the testicles that may lead to infertility if left untreated.

 Several antibiotics can successfully cure gonorrhea in adolescents and adults.
-However, drug-resistant strains of gonorrhea are increasing in many areas of the world, including the United States, and successful treatment of gonorrhea is becoming more difficult.
+However, drug-resistant strains of gonorrhea are increasing in many areas of the world, including the U.S., and successful treatment of gonorrhea is becoming more difficult.
 Because many people with gonorrhea also have chlamydia, another STD, antibiotics for both infections are usually given together.
-Persons with gonorrhea should be tested for other STDs.
+Persons with gonorrhea should be tested for other STDs as well.

 It is important to take all of the medication prescribed to cure gonorrhea.
 Although medication will stop the infection, it will not repair any permanent damage done by the disease.
+Consider also that just because the symptoms have gone away, it doesn’t mean the infection is completely cured.
 People who have had gonorrhea and have been treated can get the disease again if they have sexual contact with persons infected with gonorrhea.